Dennis Landolt

-Dennis Patrick Landolt (born October 15, 1986) is a former American football offensive tackle.
+Dennis Patrick Landolt (born October 15, 1986) is an American former professional football offensive tackle.
 He was signed by the New York Giants as an undrafted free agent in 2010.
 He played college football at the Pennsylvania State University.

-Landolt has also been a member of the New Orleans Saints, San Francisco 49ers, and New York Jets.
+Landolt was also a member of the New Orleans Saints, San Francisco 49ers, and New York Jets.

-Early years
+Early life

 Landolt graduated from Holy Cross High School in Delran Township, New Jersey in 2004.

 He was the first freshman to start at Holy Cross in more than 10 years and made 45 consecutive starts in his career.
 He was named first-team all-state by the Newark Star-Ledger, having not allowed a sack in three seasons.
 He made 60 tackles and eight sacks on defense as a senior.
 Landolt was an All-East selection that year and Rivals.com rated him the nation's No. 19 offensive tackle in 2004.
 Landolt was also a standout wrestler, finishing third in the New Jersey state championships as a senior.

 His brother Kevin also played at Holy Cross and went on to play in the NFL for the Jacksonville Jaguars.